Home | Benchmarks | Categories | Atom Feed

 SAR collects images via radar waves rather than optically.
 The resolution of the resulting imagery can be improved the longer a point is captured as the satellite flies over the Earth.
 This also means video is possible.

-Below is the first few seconds of a 12-second, 4K video of Hamad International Airport in Doha, Qatar.
+Below are the first few seconds of a 12-second, 4K video of Doha International Airport and parts of Hamad International Airport in Qatar.
 It was taken by their ICEYE-X20 satellite on April 30th of this year.

 ICEYE SAR Imagery

-ICEYE has launched 39 satellites into space with only an astounding single failure.
+ICEYE has launched 39 satellites into space with only one single failure.
 This fleet can revisit locations as frequently as every six hours.

 Below is an artist's depiction of one of ICEYE's satellites.